RareDevs/Rare/README.md

 ### Windows

+- Rare is avaible as a [Winget package](https://github.com/microsoft/winget-pkgs/tree/master/manifests/d/Dummerle/Rare) You can install Rare with the following one-liner:

+    `winget install rare`

+- Rare is available as a [Chocolatey package](https://community.chocolatey.org/packages/rare).
+You can install Rare with the following one-liner:

+    `choco install rare`

 - There is a small beta tool for Windows: [Rare Updater](https://github.com/Dummerle/RareUpdater), which installs and updates rare with a single click

-- Rare is available as a [Chocolatey package](https://community.chocolatey.org/packages/rare) on Windows.
-You can install rare with the following one-liner:

-    `choco install rare`
+*NOTE*: On recent Windows you should have MSVC 2015 installed, you can get it from [here](https://learn.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170#visual-studio-2015-2017-2019-and-2022)

 ### Packages